thu-coai/cotk/README.md

 You can implement your model in './models'.

-* Before you run a model, you have to install `contk` by  run `pip install -e .` in project root directory.
+* Before you run a model, you have to install `cotk` by  run `pip install -e .` in project root directory.
 * When you run a model, your CWD(current working directory) should be model's folder (eg: Using `python run.py` in `./model/seq2seq-pytorch`).
 * Code style is not so strict in your model implementation.
 * But you have to explain how to use your model.